techwithmatty/EM-Cross-Asset/README.md

 # EM Cross Asset
-A deep-dive into FX, Rates and Credit within Emerging Markets
+An investigative project into FX, Rates and Credit within Emerging Markets